-Since the action involves one person on the run from a small family, you’d think it’d struggle to retain tension since we’d assume she can’t die before the last act (and I’m absolutely not saying she does or doesn’t).
-And sure enough, Grace is protected by some plot armour.
-Still, the movie does a laudable job maintaining its forward momentum and keeps upping the ante with a series of suspenseful set-pieces.
-The body count and kills are also unexpectedly impressive, with the directors constantly finding creative or funny ways to off people.
-On that, it’s hard to overstate how good the comedy in this movie is.
+Since the action involves one person on the run from a small family, you’d think it’d logically struggle to retain tension because she can’t die before the last act (I’m absolutely not saying Grace does or doesn’t here).
+And sure enough, she is protected by some plot armour.
+Still, the movie does a laudable job maintaining its forward momentum and keeps upping the ante with a series of evermore suspenseful set-pieces.
+The body count and kills are also unexpectedly impressive, with the directors constantly finding creative/ funny ways to off people.
+On that point, it’s hard to overstate how good the comedy in this movie is.
 The cast has exceptional comic timing, and are always able to provide laughter in the dark.
 Much of the violence has a sloppy, slapstick quality about it, emphasising that most of the baddies are incompetent oafs: they don’t want to kill her any more than she wants to be killed.
 It almost makes them loveable.
 Their many quirks also mean everyone’s got something to work with.

 Directed by Henry Jacobson